SubisYupp/GitSub/README.md

 ## Notes

-- **Puppeteer**: Required for LeetCode parsing (dynamic content).
-Make sure Puppeteer is properly installed.
+- **GraphQL**: LeetCode uses their official GraphQL API for fast and reliable problem fetching (no browser required).
+- **Playwright**: Required for Codeforces and CodeChef parsing (dynamic content with anti-bot protection).
+Chromium browser will be automatically downloaded on first use.
 - **Data Storage**: All data is stored locally in JSON files.
 For production, consider migrating to a proper database.

 ## Development